Bikudebug/sports-video-ingestion-pipeline/README.md

 outputs/playlist/manifests/quality_report.json
 ```

-This stores frame-quality statistics such as blur, brightness, and poor-frame counts.
+This stores frame-quality statistics such as blur, brightness, contrast, and poor-frame counts.

 ### Scene report